On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsubsection{\evidence{}~Business \& Application Domain}

 The business and application domain in which a project is embedded conditions how testing is done.
-For example, interviewees who develop machine learning applications told us that certain aspects of testing are \interviewee{less relevant in their [recte my] field\ldots The parts of code that go into production on their [my] side are being tested in a different manner and not like unit tests[sic].}{7}{00:09:34} Developers who had worked exclusively in those domains may lack an awareness of techniques like unit testing.
-We identify that testing practices are subject to \code{DomainSpecificApproaches}.

-Software development projects are also embedded in a business context that goes beyond the technical limitations and affordances present in an application domain.
-The business context facilitates who is developing the software (\code{EnablingCollaboration}) and who the software is developed for (\code{ConsideringImpactOnUsers}).
-The business context thereby also determines the scope, goal and resources available for a software development project.
-Conditions are bound to this relation and shape how testing is approached. \interviewee{In large companies you have [testing] teams of course and [name of fintech company] might be even more to the extreme because it is a financial company.
-Even a bank.
-So there are even more regulations etcetra.}{6}{00:19:57}

-The business context determines \interviewee{the risk of when it goes wrong~\--~that is also one [a factor] to take into account [when deciding to test].}{10}{00:42:25} Governmental regulations might even necessitate a strict quality assurance regimen for specific applications, justifying how many resources a project invests in testing. \code{InvestingInTesting} can be motivated by other business specific factors as well.
+For example, for developers who develop machine learning applications certain aspects of testing are less relevant than for developers working in other domains\groundedin{7}{0.5}.
+Developers who had worked exclusively in those domains may lack an awareness of techniques like unit testing.
+Testing strategies are therefore subject to \code{DomainSpecificApproaches}.
+Software development projects are also embedded in a business context which determines who the software is developed for (\code{ConsideringImpactOnUsers}), the risks of introducing bugs and juridical aspects\groundedin{10}{0.8}.
+Governmental regulations might necessitate a strict quality assurance regimen for specific applications, justifying how many resources a project invests in testing\groundedin{6}{2}. \code{InvestingInTesting} can be motivated by other business specific factors as well.
 Consider a free/libre open-source software (FLOSS) project that welcomes contributions from anonymous developers.
 Here testing can be an important means of \code{establishingTrust}.
-Further, the context of open source also influences how testing expectations are communicated (\code{ExplicitTestingRules}), changing how visible it is to developers.
-The business context changes how developers engage and perceive testing: \interviewee{Between the two teams, the one working on the open source project and the one working with clients [not open source], you have actually the two views [on testing].
-Inside the client team, you have this kind of implicit knowledge and I'm always astonished.
-There's no documentation for that [the required measure for testing].
-How do you know it?}{55}{00:45:09}
+Further, anonymous contributions influences how testing expectations are communicated (\code{ExplicitTestingRules}), changing how visible it is to developers\groundedin{55}{2}.
+Contribution guidelines can make testing expectations explicit, which in turn has an influence on developer's choices.
+The absence of such explicitness on the other hand may require developers to pick up implicit knowledge through other means. \code{LearningTheContext} of domain and business is necessary in order to know when and how to test\groundedin{6}{3}. \reviewmark{The usage of stable and freely available, common tools (which is arguable more common in FLOSS-projects) also contributes to the long-term value of each contributed test\groundedin{2}{0.225}.}